sussol/mobile/README.md

   * Adhered to our conventions/style
   * Respected module boundaries
   * Tested that your additions work and haven't caused regressions
-8. We'll review the PR and merge it if it adds value for a general use case (not just customisation to suit one customer)
+8. We'll review the PR and merge it if it adds value for a general use case (not just one user)
 9. Sit back and enjoy the warm glow :-)